MYO Magnet Fun

 Magnet Word Art:

 using your word perfect or any text word program choose a font you like and write out as many words as you can think of to fill a page.
 Cut out each word individually & place them in a cute gift box.
 This gift is perfect for kids who are learning new vocabulary, working on sentences & punctuation.
 You can divide the words up into nouns, verbs, adjectives, etc. Not only is this educational, but your kids will spend hours playing with them & creating stories.
-Note: If creating word art, I suggest creating a table so you'll have all the
+Note: If creating word art, I suggest creating a table so you'll have all the same size magnets.

 Additional Idea: Poetry Magnets, Haiku,